 Join the Six Figure Dinners Peer Advisory Board to Better Your Business

-Six Figure Dinners is a Houston-based peer advisory board that positively impacts business owners so that, in turn, they can positively impact their communities.
+Six Figure Dinners is a peer advisory board that positively impacts business owners so that, in turn, they can positively impact their communities.
 Once a month, we bring together 8 business owners from different industries in a round-table setting.
 We discuss each other’s hardships and challenges in a safe environment and engage in strategic problem-solving together.
-Six Figure Dinners is a membership group that allows business owners to connect with one another while also learning how to grow their businesses.